brorb/710-wiki/Content/Characters/SYSTEM.md

 SYSTEM:<OUTPRINT>!:(IN_DI had made it so that I could break a part of me incase you did make it to lm-2.
 In lm-1, you had to use the provided song, "160 acres" with a sequence, that sequence was 132.
 Also no, you will not encounter TRUTH.zip.)

-ThePortalNinja: [gif of a scene from Pulp Fiction]
+ThePortalNinja: [gif of a scene from Pulp Fiction, where they open the suitcase]

 SYSTEM:<OUTPRINT>!:(If you had used the sequence it would've translated the numbers as so, [160] -> [106].